xD3Lx/Library/README.md

 1. Install from [https://www.scala-sbt.org/download.html]() with version 1.3.9

-   Note: For Windows system it's recommended to use msi-installer
+   Note: For Windows it's recommended to use msi-installer

 2. Navigate to the project directory in the terminal window depending on the operation system in use